Osek (Strakonice District): Etymology

-Osek is a common Czech toponymy.
-The word osek denotes a cut trunk and it also could mean a cut forest.
+Osek is a common Czech toponym.
+The word osek denotes a cut trunk and it also could mean 'cut forest'.

 Geography

 Osek is located about 7 km northeast of Strakonice and 52 km northwest of České Budějovice.
 It lies in the Blatná Uplands.
 The highest point is a hill at 506 m above sea level.
 There are several fishponds in the municipality; the largest of them are Velký and Bašta.
 The ponds are supplied by the stream Petrovický potok.

 History

 The first written mention of Osek is from 1392, then known as Vosek or Wossek.
 It was probably founded in the second half of the 14th century.
 The village began to grow around the lord's court, on which a fortress was probably built before 1414.
 Osek was acquired by King Wenceslaus IV as escheat.
 He divided it among his minions.

-Until World War I, the villages of Osek, Petrovice, Malá Turná and Rohozná were administrative parts of the municipality of Radomyšl, and Jemnice was a sovereign municipality.
+Until World War I, the villages of Osek, Petrovice, Malá Turná and Rohozná were municipal parts of Radomyšl, and Jemnice was a sovereign municipality.
 Shortly before World War I, the villages separated and created a new municipality.
 In 1924, Osek was renamed to its current name.
 In 1961, Jemnice joined the Osek municipality.